One Day in Cologne Germany: Top Things To Do on Foot

 DIY walking itinerary for a day in Cologne-Germany

-You can’t spend one day in Cologne without visiting its iconic Cathedral.
-Fun fact: it’s the only city in Europe where the train station sits next to a cathedral.
-Pretty convenient, right?
+You can’t spend one day in Cologne without visiting its iconic Cologne Cathedral.

-This breathtaking Gothic masterpiece is the most visited site in Germany.
-Over 20,000 people come here every day.
-It’s always under renovation, so don’t be surprised if you see some scaffolding.
-Maintaining the building is expensive—it costs around €20,000 per day to fight pollution and erosion.
+Don’t be surprised if you see scaffolding — maintaining the building costs around €20,000 per day to fight pollution and erosion.

 Official website & opening hours